chrisguttandin/standardized-audio-context/README.md

 ⚠️ <!-- Bug #149 --> The [detune AudioParam](https://webaudio.github.io/web-audio-api/#dom-audiobuffersourcenode-detune) is not implemented so far.

+⚠️ <!-- Bug #147 --> Safari does not support to connect a signal to the [playbackRate AudioParam](https://webaudio.github.io/web-audio-api/#dom-audiobuffersourcenode-playbackrate).
+Therefore an attempt to connect any other `AudioNode` to it in Safari will throw a `NotSupportedError`.

 #### createChannelMerger() / ChannelMergerNode

 This is an implementation of the [`createChannelMerger()`](https://webaudio.github.io/web-audio-api/#dom-baseaudiocontext-createchannelmerger) factory method.
 The [`ChannelMergerNode`](https://webaudio.github.io/web-audio-api/#channelmergernode) constructor may be used as an alternative.